 In addition to hands-on job training programs, we also provide classroom education to help individuals reach their full employment potential.
 For information on training and education programs, see the Jobs & Careers section of this Website.

-Most of our funds come from the sale of gently used goods in our 17 retail stores.
+Most of our funds come from selling gently used goods in our 19 retail stores.
 We also receive some grants from foundations and fees for our workforce development and social services from agencies that refer their clients to us.
-90.2% of our revenues support our programs; that’s a very high percentage among nonprofits.
+90.2% of our revenues support our programs, a very high percentage among nonprofits.

 When you file your taxes, you will have to complete IRS Form 8283 to itemize your deductions and attach it to your tax return.
 You can download the form here.

 Per IRS publication 526, all not-for-profit organizations are prohibited from assigning values or estimates to donated items, so Goodwill always recommends that you consult a tax adviser first.
 Click here for our guide indicating what items generally sell for at Goodwill Retail Stores.
 It may help you determine Fair Market Value for your donations.